AnthonySnow887/FlyCubePHP/README.md

   or when checking an existing project for missing directories and files);
 - creation of plugins that extend or change the functionality of your application;
 - creation of database migrations and a wide range of tools for working with migrations;
+- multiple databases usage:
+  - in ActiveRecord;
+  - in database migrations.
 - creation of extensions to the FlyCubePHP kernel allowing:
   - add support for the required databases;
   - add support for the required databases for the migration system;